 Unfortunately, disease may kill your sunflowers before their time.
 Downy and powdery mildew — fungi that form silver, dusty patches on leaves and stems — do not usually cause severe damage.
 Verticillium wilt and sclerotinia head rot, however, wilt your sunflowers, form dead patches on the leaves or stems and may affect nearby plants.
 If a sunflower dies from disease, pull it immediately and dispose of it in the trash.
 Never compost diseased sunflowers.

-To prevent the spread of diseases and pests, always sterilize your cutting tools by dipping the blades in rubbing alcohol or a household cleaner like Lysol.
+To prevent the spread of diseases and pests, always sterilize your cutting tools by dipping the blades or wiping them in rubbing alcohol or a household cleaner like Lysol.
 Avoid using chlorine bleach solutions; bleach pits and corrodes the metal blades.
 Also put on gloves, long sleeves and safety goggles to protect your skin and eyes from the prickly stems, dried leaves and plant debris.

 When a Sunflower Dies